starfighterheavy/cucumber-persona/README.md

 [![Dependency Status](https://gemnasium.com/starfighterheavy/cucumber-persona.svg)](https://gemnasium.com/starfighterheavy/cucumber-persona)
 [![Gem Version](https://badge.fury.io/rb/cucumber-persona.svg)](https://badge.fury.io/rb/cucumber-persona)

 One of the hardest things to do in Cucumber is define the state of the world, from a data perspective, that a test should be run in.
-Gems like [cucumber_factory](https://github.com/makandra/cucumber_factory) try to make this easier, and they are often enough.
-But even simple tests can require extensive background data to be run well.
-Cucumber::Persona attempts to solve this by completely removing data setup from your cucumber feature scripts.
+Gems like [cucumber_factory](https://github.com/makandra/cucumber_factory) try to make this easier, but can introduce more complexity rather than less, as even simple tests can require extensive background data to be run well.
+Cucumber::Persona attempts to solve this by completely removing data setup from your cucumber feature scripts and allowing total flexibility in how you create your data.

 To use Cucumber::Persona, take the persona's you have already created for various user types (you've done that, right? ;), and create a Cucumber::Persona for each.
 Then, in your feature test setup, instantiate the Cucumber::Persona you need by adding a `Given` statement in the form: